gnulag/gnulag.net/README.md

 * **xi**: Author of our bot (vini).
 In a toxic relationship with baguettes.
 FreeBSD shill.
 Fuchsia shill.
 Writes segfaults in C that only compile on **FreeBSD** UPDATE: has committed the NodeJS heresy.
 Now his bot, **jesi**, works on linux, too.
 * **Zowlyfon**: Resident chad, lifts.
 Haskell Shill.
 In a sexual relationship with his headphones.
 * **RadiantBastard**: His job is to remove kebab and add chaos.
 Uses macOS like a fuccboi.
 Resident memeposter.
 Bringer of all news.
-* **[skg](https://en.wikipedia.org/wiki/Apple_Lisa)**: ウィーブ, Pretends to understand Japanese, actually kinda understands japanese, wants to live in japan someday, dont fuck with my bio you morons, Resident weeb and connoisseur of all anime.
+* **[skg](https://en.wikipedia.org/wiki/Apple_Lisa)**: ウィーブ, Pretends to understand Japanese, actually kinda understands japanese, wants to live in japan someday, dont fuck with my bio you morons(no u), Resident weeb and connoisseur of all anime.
 Other resident fuccboi (seriously, MacOS bad).
 Possibly owns anal beads, freeballs it every once in a while, wants the longest bio to assert dominance over the other virgin bios, would also occasionally not turn down the notion of being a cute anime girl, is now a real anime girl.
 Formerly AndroidKitKat.
 * **pta2002**: Idiot kid.
 Actually a genius.
 Plays plastic guitar, ~~but would love to play actual guitar~~ **UPDATE**: plays actual guitar too.
 Likes BSPWM, Fedora, and allegedly codes in Go in his spare time, only to complain about it afterwards.
 Has a crush on Link, ~~no~~ ~~full~~ half homo.
 * **AB49K**: Programs in an obsolete python version in the land down under, lives in shipping container.
 Has cute doggos.
 Will die of liver failure at age 30.
 Thongs wogs.
 * **audron**: Master of containers.
 Hosts a bunch of shit that constantly breaks.